eformsignen/eformsignen.github.io/help/chapter5.rst

 Combo
 --------------------

-The Combo component is used when you need to select one of multiple items.
+The Combo field is used when you need to select one of multiple items.

 |image7|

-If you click a combo component, a list of items is displayed as follows:
+If you click a combo field, a list of items is displayed as follows:

 |image8|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/combo-component-properties.png
-   :alt: Setting Combo Component Properties
+   :alt: Setting Combo Field Properties
    :width: 250px

 **① ID**

-Enters the ID of the Combo component.
-For example, the ID of the component for selecting the favorite color can be 'favoriteColor’.
+Enters the ID of the Combo field.
+For example, the ID of the field for selecting the favorite color can be 'favoriteColor’.

 **② Items**